SOLE PROPRIETOR / LLC TAX TIME INSTRUCTIONS

 - Dependent care statements with EIN and address of provider

 - If you had a household employee (nanny, driver, aide, et al), provide copies of W-2s and all Care.com (HomePay) paperwork

 - Rental income + expenses for each property (QuickBooks Profit & Loss Statement and Balance Sheet)

 - Did your business [this includes Rental businesses] make any payments in 2018 to vendors that would require you to file Form(s) 1099? (e.g., landscapers, painters, maintenance, web developers, attorneys).
 If ‘Yes,’ did you or will you file all required Forms 1099?

 - How many days was each property rented?
 How many days did you use the property for personal use?

-- HUD statements for all properties, purchased, sold, or rented for the first time in 2017
+- Closing Disclosure or Settlement statements for all properties, purchased, sold, or rented for the first time in 2018

 - For properties sold: Form 1099-S, original purchase price, list with costs of improvements